refactored-group/automaticffl-for-woocommerce/readme.txt

 8. Allow us to automatically enable new Type 1 & 2 FFL dealers or take full control.

 == Changelog ==

+= 1.0.22 =
+* Preserves customer billing while shipping FFL orders to the selected dealer when WooCommerce is configured to ship only to billing addresses.
+* Uses the selected FFL dealer destination for classic checkout shipping-rate calculations.
+* Passes the full selected dealer address through WooCommerce Blocks Store API extension data and applies it server-side.

 = 1.0.19 =
 * Refactored WooCommerce Blocks dealer selection to use the documented child-block API.
 Drops React portal targeting and CSS hiding of WooCommerce internal classes.